Opinion | The E.U. has exceeded expectations on Russia. It can do even more.

 Like the United States, the Europeans took further measures on Wednesday.
 The New York Times reported: “The E.U. list reached inside the concentric circles around Mr. Putin, even touching his inner sanctum, by imposing penalties on his defense minister, Sergei K. Shoigu, and the president’s chief of staff, Anton Vaino.”
 This followed Germany’s agreement to halt certification of the Nord Stream 2 gas pipeline and the U.S. decision to announce further sanctions on the pipeline company.

-Two Eastern European countries neighboring Russia — Poland and Lithuania — went a step further, encouraging Ukraine’s membership in the E.U. in a joint statement with Ukraine: “We emphasize that, given the significant progress in the implementation of the Association Agreement and internal reforms, as well as the current security challenges, Ukraine deserves E.U. candidate status and Lithuania and Poland will support Ukraine in achieving this goal.”
+Two Eastern European countries near Russia — Poland and Lithuania — went a step further, encouraging Ukraine’s membership in the E.U. in a joint statement with Ukraine: “We emphasize that, given the significant progress in the implementation of the Association Agreement and internal reforms, as well as the current security challenges, Ukraine deserves E.U. candidate status and Lithuania and Poland will support Ukraine in achieving this goal.”

 Given that Ukraine’s desire for economic ties with the West were at the center of the conflict in 2014, it would be cosmic justice if the E.U. took in Ukraine now.
 The message would be clear: Whatever Putin intended to achieve, his invasion is having the opposite effect.